What is Carbolic Acid?

 The structure of Carbolic acid (phenol) is given below.

 Physical Properties of Carbolic Acid

 - Carbolic acid is a mildly acidic substance.

-- The carbolic acid is transformed to the phenolate ion in an aqueous medium.
+- The carbolic acid is transformed into the phenolate ion in an aqueous medium.

 - Carbolic acid has resonance properties.